Kinston, Alabama

 Kinston is a town in Coffee County, Alabama, United States.
 The population was 580 at the 2020 census.
 It is part of the Enterprise Micropolitan Statistical Area.

 History

-On March 10, 2009, in the Alabama towns of Kinston, Samson and Geneva, Michael McLendon went on a shooting rampage, killing ten people and wounding six more before committing suicide.
+On March 10, 2009, a disgruntled worker, identified as Michael McLendon murdered ten people in Kinston, Samson and nearby community, Geneva; the event sparked a controversy when soldiers from nearby Fort Rucker were deployed to patrol the local streets.

 Geography

 Kinston is located in the southwest corner of Coffee County at (31.2160045, -86.1710579).

 According to the United States Census Bureau, the city has a total area of 4.916 sqmi, of which 4.892 sqmi is land and 0.024 sqmi is water.